shritankomm/7-DOF-FDM-Open-Arm/README.md

 - VR teleoperation - control the arm intuitively through a VR headset
 - Autonomous and agentic control - onboard Raspberry Pi 5 and camera enable independent perception and decision-making
 - Under $1,000 - accessible to students, researchers, and makers without institutional budgets

 ---
-## Inspiration
-- I made this project as something I find interest in is human-related robotics.
-In the past, I have made prosthetics and other medical devices, and this felt like the fun next step.
-I also built this as an act to make a low-cost research tool and as an ability for me to begin learning more advanced robotics.
-I'm exploring ROS and OpenCV and plan to integrate them.
-I'll document this journey and open-source it so others can follow and build upon the project, doing bigger and better things.
-I aim to inspire more human-centered robotics.
-I have plans for more humanoid robot projects (a pair of legs, for example) and will document them on GitHub and make them open source so everyone can learn.

----